JakeFerrero/banking-api/README.md

 Then use Postman, Thunderclient for VSCode, or any other API client to hit the API.
 The API runs on `localhost:3000`.

+Swagger API documentation can be found at `/bank/docs`.

 ## Testing
 Each module has its own set of unit tests, aside from the controllers.
 The controllers are tested within the integration tests.